souhacks/Top-Selling-Products-Analysis-Case-Study/README.md

 ## **How to Run This Project**
 ### Prerequisites:
 - Install **Power BI Desktop** for viewing and interacting with the dashboards.
-- Install Python and libraries if you want to preprocess the data:
-  - `pandas`
-  - `numpy`
-  - `matplotlib`

 ### Steps:
 1. Clone this repository: